X-ray lithography: Mechanisms

-X-ray lithography originated as a candidate for next-generation lithography for the semiconductor industry, with batches of microprocessors successfully produced.
-Having short wavelengths (below 1 nm), X-rays overcome the diffraction limits of optical lithography, allowing smaller feature sizes.
-If the X-ray source isn't collimated, as with a synchrotron radiation, elementary collimating mirrors or diffractive lenses are used in the place of the refractive lenses used in optics.
-The X-rays illuminate a mask placed in proximity of a resist-coated wafer.
-The X-rays are broadband, typically from a compact synchrotron radiation source, allowing rapid exposure.
-Deep X-ray lithography (DXRL) uses yet shorter wavelengths on the order of 0.1 nm and modified procedures such as the LIGA process, to fabricate deep and even three-dimensional structures.
+X-ray lithography uses wavelengths below 1 nm.
+X-rays overcome the diffraction limits of optical lithography, allowing smaller feature sizes.
+If the X-ray source isn't collimated, as with synchrotron radiation, elementary collimating mirrors or diffractive lenses are used in the place of the refractive lenses used in optical lithography.
+As in optical lithography X-rays illuminate a mask placed in front of a resist-coated wafer.
+The X-rays are broadband, typically from a compact synchrotron.
+Deep X-ray lithography (DXRL) uses yet shorter wavelengths on the order of 0.1 nm and procedures such as LIGA to fabricate deep and even three-dimensional structures.

 The mask consists of an X-ray absorber, typically of gold or compounds of tantalum or tungsten, on a membrane that is transparent to X-rays, typically of silicon carbide or diamond.
 The pattern on the mask is written by direct-write electron beam lithography onto a resist that is developed by conventional semiconductor processes.
 The membrane can be stretched for overlay accuracy.

-Most X-ray lithography demonstrations have been performed by copying with image fidelity (without magnification) on the line of fuzzy contrast as illustrated in the figure.
-However, with the increasing need for high resolution, X-ray lithography is now performed on what is called the "sweet spot", using local "demagnification by bias".
+As of 2026 most X-ray lithography demonstrations were performed by copying with image fidelity (without magnification) on the line of fuzzy contrast as illustrated in the figure.
+However, with the increasing need for high resolution, X-ray lithography adopted local "demagnification by bias".
 Dense structures are developed by multiple exposures with translation.
-The advantages of using 3x demagnification include the mask to wafer gap and contrast increasing, as well as the mask being more easily fabricated.
+The advantages of using (3x) demagnification include increasing the mask to wafer gap and contrast, as well as easing mask fabrication.
 The technique is extensible to dense 15 nm prints.

 X-rays generate secondary electrons as in the cases of extreme ultraviolet lithography and electron beam lithography.
-While the fine pattern definition is due principally to secondaries from Auger electrons with a short path length, the primary electrons will sensitize the resist over a larger region than the X-ray exposure.
+While the fine pattern definition is due principally to secondaries from Auger electrons with a short path length, the primary electrons sensitize the resist over a larger region than the X-ray exposure.
 While this does not affect the pattern pitch resolution, which is determined by wavelength and gap, the image exposure contrast (max-min)/(max+min) is reduced because the pitch is on the order of the primary photo-electron range.
-The sidewall roughness and slopes are influenced by these secondary electrons as they can travel few micrometers in the area under the absorber, depending on exposure X-ray energy.
+The sidewall roughness and slopes are influenced by these secondary electrons as they can travel a few micrometers in the area under the absorber, depending on exposure X-ray energy.
 Several prints at about 30 nm have been published.

 Another manifestation of the photoelectron effect is exposure to X-ray generated electrons from thick gold films used for making daughter masks.
 Simulations suggest that photoelectron generation from the gold substrate may affect dissolution rates.